 The beautiful wooden arches are made by hand by the families.
 They are adorned with cempasuchil and fruits for the tombs in the cemetery.
 A very interesting tradition is that for the first three years that follow the passing away of a person, every November first, it is the godparents of the deceased who decorate the arch.
 When they finish, they go to the parent’s house and lovingly offer it to them.
 On the morning of November 1st, the ceremony in honor of the Angelitos takes place in the cemetery.

 The little angels or angelitos are the children that died and that could never experience the happiness and sorrows of adulthood.

 Very early the bells of the church start ringing, calling children’s souls and the living relatives that will attend the ceremony.

 At 6:00 A.M., in the small chapel of Janitzio, the mass has already begun.
 Remember, this is fundamentally a Catholic ritual.
 After mass, the women and children go to the graveyard to clean and decorate the tombs.
 They bring flowers, bread, and fruits in baskets covered with napkins that they embroidered themselves, as well as the copal, and incense, that they will burn so that the aroma will help guide the returning souls.

 Each family brings with them in honor of their deceased relatives.

-Music resonates fills the burial ground.
+Music resonates fills the graveyard.

-Around nine in the morning the ritual in honor of the deceased children ends.
+At about 9 AM, the ritual in honor of the deceased children ends.
 In a couple of hours, at nightfall, the most impressive celebration will begin, the ritual in which the souls of the deceased adults are honored.